CHICAGO EXOTICS ANIMAL HOSPITAL

 Picture

-Dr. Horton has her own assortment of exotic (and not so exotic) pets including: geckos, quaker parrot, frogs, and one dog.
+Dr. Horton has her own assortment of exotic (and not so exotic) pets including: geckos, Quaker parrot, frogs, and one dog.
 In her "spare" time, Dr. Horton likes gardening, scuba diving, bird watching, camping, canning, brewing, bee keeping, and beading (and working on this website).

 Dr. Horton appeared in a Chicago Magazine article profiling Chicago's top veterinarians as well as being featured in the JAVMA recently.
 Most recently she was interviewed by Linda Harrison for the HBD Chat.